Remote Proofreading Jobs and 26 Places to Find Them

 4. American Journal Experts

 You may or may not have a PhD or a Master’s degree, but if you do have a strong track record in book editing and proofreading, Reedsy is the place to be.
 Our marketplace connects thousands of indie authors with publishing experts (like you!) who can help them produce high quality titles.
 On average, our professionals set a proofreading rate of around $600-$750 per manuscript, though each project varies.
+(Note that you can set your rates per hour, per word, or per project.)

 6. Polished Paper